codingMustache/codingMustache/README.md

 ## Joke of the Day

-In my career as a lumberjack I cut down exactly 52,487 trees.
-I know because I kept a log.
+So, I heard this pun about cows, but it’s kinda offensive so I won’t say it.
+I don’t want there to be any beef between us.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+The name of technology company HP stands for what?
- 1. 10 Gb/s
+ 1. Hellman-Pohl
- 2. 1 Gb/s
+ 2. Husker-Pollosk
- 3. 8 Gb/s
+ 3. Howard Packmann
- 4. 5 Gb/s
+ 4. Hewlett-Packard

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  Hewlett-Packard
 </details>